algosup/2023-2024-project-5-flutter-team-8/documents/functional_specification/functional_specification.md

 The second step would be to select a total of fifteen "soft skills" from a list of forty of them.

 Once they have selected these 15 "soft skills" defining them, they should organize them from the best to the worst.
-The first one would be the "soft skills" they master the most, and so on.
+The first one would be the "soft skill" they master the most, and so on.

 Next, the user will have to select his location and a range around it to define the possible company near him.